Sadlineee/main-repo/README.md

-A simple example of how you can make a sidebar for a website or app.
+A simple example of how you can make a sidebar with open/close animation for a website or app.